cantikapf/IR-study-companion/_chapters/032-diplomacy-and-international-politics/060-inter-politics.md

 - **Health** - Disease transcends borders, so global health issues require international cooperation.
 Health diplomacy negotiates solutions for communicable diseases, environmental health threats, health system capacity problems, and the social determinants of health.

-This overview highlights some of the major ongoing issues in international politics that require diplomacy, negotiation, and collective action between nations to address.
+This overview highlights some of the major ongoing issues in international politics that require **diplomacy**, negotiation, and collective action between nations to address.
 The remainder of this piece will explore these issues in greater depth.

 ## Security